ppy/osu-wiki/wiki/Ranking_Criteria/osu!taiko/en.md

 - **1/4 patterns which are longer than three notes should consist of one colour change at most which should take place at the start or the end of the pattern.** Patterns more complex than that would be too demanding for intermediate players.
 These patterns should be followed by a rest moment.

 #### Difficulty Setting Guidelines
-- OD should be 5 or less
+- Overall Difficulty should be 5 or less
-- HP should be 5 or more.
-In cases of higher note count, HP could be slightly adjusted to lower than 5.
+- HP Drain Rate should be 5 or more.
+In cases of higher note count, HP Drain Rate could be slightly adjusted to lower than 5.

 ### ![Oni](/wiki/shared/diff/insane-t.png "Oni") Oni